JaxPlays-Inc/jaxplays.org/content/productions/COVID Cancellations/2020-The-Book-of-Will.md

 - 2020-04-05 14:00:00
 - 2020-04-09 20:00:00
 - 2020-04-10 20:00:00
-external_links:
-  The Book of Will - Amelia Community Theatre: https://www.ameliacommunitytheatre.org/Performances/The-Book-of-Will
 ---
 After the death of William Shakespeare, his friends scramble to save his plays to be printed in the First Folio before they are lost forever.